lcontami/ecpy/docs/source/dev_guide/glossary.rst

 At the core of the application stands the workbench which is responsible for handling the registering and unregistering of all plugins.
-It is through it that one can access to a plugin.
-All plugins can access to the workbench through their 'workbench' attribute.
+It is through it that one can access a plugin.
+All plugins can access the workbench through their 'workbench' attribute.

 See the Workbench in enaml.workbench.workbench.py for more details about the